aksommerville/egg2/README.md

 - - [ ] TilesheetEditor: Persist toolbar.
 - - [ ] DecalsheetEditor: Validation.
 - - [ ] Generic command list support.
 Can we read a command schema off a comment in shared_symbols.h?
+- - [ ] POI icons for sprite and custom overrides.